NAC Member Selection Criteria

 NAC Emeritus Status

-Emeritus membership may be granted to NAC members who have completed several terms of service and made significant financial and other contributions to the Marriott School.
+Emeritus membership may be granted to NAC members who have completed several terms of service and made significant financial and other contributions to BYU Marriott.
 This is a prestigious designation that recognizes a long-standing commitment to the school and its students.

 Emeritus members of the NAC are invited, but not expected, to attend NAC fall conferences.
 They are welcome to participate on NAC trips and retreats as space is available, after current members have been given the opportunity to register.
 Emeritus members will continue to receive the NAC news and other correspondence about school achievements and events.
 Emeritus members are asked to continue making annual financial contributions to the school at a lower level than current members.
 The suggested annual contribution for emeritus members is $1,000.